Alien777/sensor-app/README.md

   Contains GUI and API for the Frontend.
 - `sensor-eureka`:
   Provides discovery for sensor-api for sensor-gui, e.g., send new config.
+- `sensor-flow`:
+  Component that manages flows and their launch
 - `bin`:
   - `esp-firmware`:
     Firmware for ESP 32.
 The project is written in C language for ESP IDF.